dhirajpatra/djangopoll/README.md

 ### No double voting

 Users shouldn't be able to vote several times for the same question.
+As a user, I'd like to see the available questions even if I have already voted.
 No sophisticated measures and checks are needed.
 Just if I voted I shouldn't see the vote option for that question.